AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

     -log $RESULTS_PATH/nextflow/nextflow.log \
     run $PIPELINE_PATH/pipeline/main_slurm.nf \
     -work-dir $WORKDIR \
-    --preprocessing_args "--debug --debug-duration 120" \ # additional parameters
+    --job_dispatch_args "--debug --debug-duration 120" \ # additional parameters
     -resume
 ```

+> [!IMPORTANT]
-You should change the `--partition` parameter to match the partition you want to use on your cluster and point to the correct paths and parameters.
+> You should change the `--partition` parameter to match the partition you want to use on your cluster.
+> The same partition should be also indicated as the `queue` argument in the `pipeline/nextflow_slurm.config` file!

 Then, you can submit the script to the cluster with: